 Marc Bhalla, Hons.
 B.A., C. Med.

-Marc Bhalla is a Mediator and Senior Law Clerk at Elia Associates Professional Corporation, Barristers and Solicitors.
-He has been in service to the condominium industry since 2002.
+Marc Bhalla is a Chartered Mediator, Arbitrator and Senior Law Clerk at Elia Associates Professional Corporation, Barristers and Solicitors.

-Marc Bhalla is the first to fill the mediator category of director on the Board of the Toronto & Area Chapter of the Canadian Condominium Institute where he serves as the 2nd Vice President and also serves as Chair of the Communication Committee and the CondoSTRENGTH Committee.
+Marc Bhalla was the first to fill the mediator category of director on the Board of the Toronto & Area Chapter of the Canadian Condominium Institute.

 Bob Girard, B.Comm, FCCI

 Bob Girard is a Graduate of Concordia University with a Bachelor of Commerce Degree.
 He has served on the Board of Directors of YCC #50 for the past 25 years, 24 of them as President.
 He is a Director on the Board of Directors of the Canadian Condominium Institute - Toronto Chapter currently serving as Treasurer and Chair of the Special Projects Committee.
 He has been teaching the Level 102 condominium course for Directors for several years.